The blast furnace was invented over 150 years ago.

 The Sadoway scientific ecosystem addresses the need for a stable, strong and green supply chain for defense and other national needs.

-With High-temperature Electrolysis, the mining and metals industries have a scalable, cost-competitive and sustainable solution to produce a range of metals from critical mineral feedstocks.
+With High-temperature Electrolysis, the mining and metals industries have a scalable, cost-competitive and sustainable solution to produce a range of metals from feedstocks derived from critical minerals.

 Environmental impact of green metallurgy and zero-waste processing technology will be felt worldwide.